rase-rocks/Geoflash/README.md

 ## Usage

-To hash a location simply pass the latiude and longitude as `Double` to the `hash` static function.
+To hash a location simply pass the latitude and longitude as `Double` to the `hash` static function.

 ```swift
 let hash = Geoflash.hash(latitude: 38.897, longitude: -77.036)
 // dqcjr0bp7n74
 ```

-Optionally a precsion argument can be passed to limit the length of the hash and correspondingly limit the precision should the hash be decoded.
+Optionally a precision argument can be passed to limit the length of the hash and correspondingly limit the precision should the hash be decoded.
 The default for precision is `12`.

 ```swift
 let hash = Geoflash.hash(latitude: 38.897, longitude: -77.036, precision: 5)